 Sub no Interest Summary of submission Laneways Unsuitable as thoroughfares for new development - not wide enough, will have negative impacts on emergency services.
-224 Resident - Hodgkinson Street Height New buildings should be no more than three storeys high.
-Heritage To be able to see parapets and rooflines outlined against the sky is important.
-Older buildings need to be protected by given careful attention to Height, setbacks, rooflines and parapets.
-225 Resident - Hodgkinson Street Built form Opposes the Future built form in the DDO.
-226 Visitor Mollesums Opposes Queens Parade being closed in by tall buildings.
-Using the last of the las 226 Visitor - Melbourne Height Opposes the proposed heights in the amendment.
+224 Resident - Hodgkinson Street Height • New buildings should be no more than three storeys high.
+Heritage • To be able to see parapets and rooflines outlined against the sky is important. • Older buildings need to be protected by given careful attention to Height, setbacks, rooflines and parapets.
+225 Resident - Hodgkinson Street Built form • Opposes the Future built form in the DDO. • Opposes Queens Parade being closed in by tall buildings.
+226 Visitor - Melbourne Height Opposes the proposed heights in the amendment.
 Urban consolidation Supports medium density but growth can be accommodated on the APM (Australian Paper Mills) site and gas works site.
 Heritage Queens Parade is a historic skyline that is part of our Melbourne heritage aspects of the Street.
-227 Organisation - Fitzroy Residents Height/mandatory Association Inc. Urges that heights within the shopping strip be in keeping with the existing heights and rooflines in this heritage precinct.
-Street houses Council to prevent and it is not adversely a patient and provide a patient.
-Strongly urges Council to ensure provisions in this amendment give certainty and avoid "preferred" options.
-Mandatory quantified requirements provide certainty.
-Strongly urges Council through this amendment to ensure the protection of the heritage shopping strip of Queens Parade by mandating heights within the shopping strip in keeping with existing heights.
-Laneways Laneways in this precinct are narrow and opposes to these laneways being used for significantly increased vehicular traffic.
-Strongly urges that Council respects the heritage value of laneways and ensure they are maintained primarily to enhance neighbourhood amenity.
-228 Resident - Gold Street Supports Amendment C231.
-Urban consolidation Urban consolidation Melbourne is to house the likely numbers of people expected in the future, it is imperative that well-serviced areas of Melbourne have their density increased.
+227 Organisation - Fitzroy Residents Association Inc. 228 Resident - Gold Street Supports Amendment C231.
+Urban consolidation Melbourne is to house the likely numbers of people expected in the future, it is imperative that well-serviced areas of Melbourne have their density increased.
 The alternative is further urban sprawl which is detrimental on social and environmental grounds.
 Area is an extremely well-serviced part of Melbourne with trams, a major station (Clifton Hill) and bike lanes to the city (c.
 15mins ride).
 It has its own shops, post office etc and is very close to major shopping areas such as Smith/Brunswick St and High St Northcote.
-This is area of Melbourne is perfect for increasing residential density, and increased height limits are a way of achieving that. • Increased density is a good thing for other residents, makes the place more interesting and vibrant and provides critical mass for different shops and services.
+This is area of Melbourne is perfect for increasing residential density, and increased height limits are a way of achieving that.
+Increased density is a good thing for other residents, makes the place more interesting and vibrant and provides critical mass for different shops and services.
 Open space Encourages Council to be quite strict with public open space requirements, and especially green spaces, in future planning decisions that relate to the increased density created by amendment C231.
-229 Resident - North Terrace Heritage/height - mandatory Concerned that Amendment C231 will have negative impact on main character and heritage streetscape of Queens Parade.
-Concerned about development proposals on Queens Parade in Precinct 4.
-The PROPOSAL STATE OF THE PROPOSAL The DDO (6 storeys behind heritage buildings) does not align with the Heritage Overlay.
-Heights should be limited to a mondatory beight of 4 storeys.
-230 Visitor - Melbourne Heights should be limited to a mandatory height of 4 storeys.
-Heritage 230 VISITOI WICIDOUTTIE DDO16 encourages facadism in the historic shopping strip Setback The setback of only 6 metres is quite inadequate to conserve heritage fabric The setback of only 6 metres is quite inadequate to conserve heritage fabric Height 224 Decide to Abbert C 6 storeys set back only 6 metres is completely out of scale with historic buildings in the shopping centre.
-231 Resident - Abbot Grove Heritage Development outlined in the DDO will impact the heritage streetscape Development outlined in the DDO will impact the heritage streetscape.
+229 Resident - North Terrace Heritage/height - mandatory • Concerned that Amendment C231 will have negative impact on main character and heritage streetscape of Queens Parade. • Concerned about development proposals on Queens Parade in Precinct 4. • The DDD (6 storeys behind heritage buildings) does not align with the Heritage Overlay. • Heights should be limited to a mandatory height of 4 storeys.
+230 Visitor - Melbourne Heritage DD016 encourages facadism in the historic shopping strip Setback The setback of only 6 metres is quite inadequate to conserve heritage fabric Height 6 storeys set back only 6 metres is completely out of scale with historic buildings in the shopping centre.
+231 Resident - Abbot Grove Heritage Development outlined in the DDO will impact the heritage streetscape.